Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/02-QC-quality-raw-reads.md

 > {: .output}
 {: .solution}

+There are four flags to use when we run the NanoPlot command:
-As our data is in FASTQ format we are going to use the `--fastq` flag to specify the file, we are also going to use `--outdir` to specify an output directory, we're also going to use the flag `--loglength` to produce the plots with a log scale and finally we're going to use `--threads` to run the program on more than one thread to speed it up.
+As our data is in FASTQ format we use the `--fastq` flag to specify the file.
+We also use `--outdir` to specify an output directory.
+We're also going to use the flag `--loglength` to produce plots with a log scale and finally we're going to use `--threads` to run the program on more than one thread to speed it up.

-For the `--fastq` flag: The raw Nanopore data is in the location `/cs_workshop/data/nano_fastq/ERR3152367_sub5.fastq`, so we are going to use the absolute path in the NanoPlot command.
+- For the `--fastq` flag: The raw Nanopore data is in the location `/cs_workshop/data/nano_fastq/ERR3152367_sub5.fastq`.
+We will use the full absolute path in the NanoPlot command.

-For the `--outdir` flag: As we are already in our `qc` directory we are going to specify `nano_qc` so that NanoPlot will create a directory within this directory to put the files it generates.
+- For the `--outdir` flag: the NanoPore command outputs a directory filled with its results.
+We need to give it somewhere to output the directory to.
+We are already in our `qc` directory, so we are going to specify `nano_qc` so that NanoPlot will create a new directory within this directory to put the files it generates.
 (Note: with NanoPlot you don't need to create this directory before running the command, however this depends on the program you are using.)

 For the `--threads` flag: we are going to run this on 4 threads to allow NanoPlot to use more compute power to speed it up.